ryandaniels/ansible-role-create-users/README.md

 # ansible-create-users

-Manage users on each server in the list (list is in the file roles/create-users/vars/secret).
+Manage users on each server in the user list (list is in the file vars/secret).
 Add users, change passwords, lock/unlock user accounts, manage sudo access (per user), add ssh key(s) for sshkey based authentication.
 Note: Deleting users is not done on purpose.